0xNirvana/Writeups/Brooklyn99/brooklyn99.md

 And we got the `user.txt` flag.
 Now, the next task is to get the root access for which we need to perform privilege escalation.

 ### Privilege Escalation
 As we have already logged in as holt, we need to become root to get the second flag.
-We can check for the commands that can be executed as user holt.
+We can check the commands that can be executed as user holt.
 To do this we can use the command `sudo -l` to list all the commands that we can execute as root.

 ```
 holt@brookly_nine_nine:~$ sudo -l